jrowellfx/seqLister/README.md

 ### condenseSeq(seqList, pad=1)

 Takes a list of numbers and condenses it into the most minimal form using the notation described in 'expandSeq()' above.
+Since the returned list is a list of strings, then you can specify the padding of the integers with the optional pad argument.

 Examples: